envico801/javascript-interview-questions/README.md

      When you apply 'use strict'; syntax, some of the below cases will throw a SyntaxError before executing the script

      1. When you use Octal syntax

      ```javascript
      var n = 022;
      ```

-    1. Using `with` statement
+     2. Using `with` statement
-    2. When you use delete operator on a variable name
+     3. When you use delete operator on a variable name
-    3. Using eval or arguments as variable or function argument name
+     4. Using eval or arguments as variable or function argument name
-    4. When you use newly reserved keywords
+     5. When you use newly reserved keywords
-    5. When you declare a function in a block
+     6. When you declare a function in a block and access it from outside of the block

      ```javascript
      if (someCondition) {
        function f() {}
      }
+     f(); // ReferenceError: f is not defined
      ```

      Hence, the errors from above cases are helpful to avoid errors in development/production environments.